ScottSucksAtProgramming/narcotics_tracker/docs/user_processes.md

 # Processes

 <a name="orders"></a>
-## Order New Medications
+## Orders
 Medications are primarily ordered from BoundTree Medical, though can be ordered from multiple suppliers.
 This may be another configuration process where users set up the suppliers they order from.

 1. Order is placed through the supplier.
-    2. Mulitple medications can be ordered in a single order.
     3. Agency Generates an order number (PO Number).
     4. Controlled Substance Orders spread sheet filled out:
         5. Order Number
         6. 222 Form Number (If Used)
         7. Date Ordered
         8. Medications and amount ordered.
-    9. Any paperwork received for the order is scaned / saved as PDF and placed in Controlled Substance Purchase Folder on Google Drive.
+    9. Any paperwork is signed, scanned, filed
 2. Medication is received
     4. Medications are verified.
-    5. Order Packing Slip is signed by Agent, scanned into Google Drive and physcial copy filed in cabinet.
+    5. Order Packing Slip is signed, scaned, filed
     5. Controlled Substance Orders spreadsheet updated:
         6. Date Medications Received
         7. Number of Packages (Boxes)